 Playing with your cat is one of the most beneficial exercises for your pet.
 There are many ways to enjoy it, but one of the most effective is an interactive play – that is, a play with a toy directed by you.
-Even if your cat appears not to be attracted to toys, it’s worth enticing him, because playing has many gains, and you will learn seven of the most popular benefits of playing with your cat in this article.
+Even if your cat appears not to be attracted to toys, it’s worth enticing him because playing has many gains.

-- Playing brings fun.
+- Playing ensures fun.
 Yes, playing is fun for your cat, and it reduces boredom.
 It is very powerful if used in combination with other ways to make your cat’s life fun.

 Playing decreases the tension between multiple cats.
 Every cat owner knows that it’s not necessarily for cats to hate each other to have some fights every now and then.
 However, if you play with them, especially if you let them observe each other taking turns, it may improve their bond, and those occasional fights can easily be diminished, if not eliminated completely.